moq-wg/moq-transport/draft-lcurley-warp.md

 The producer or consumer MAY cancel streams in response to congestion.
 This can be useful when the sender does not support stream prioritization.

+## Relays
+Warp encodes the delivery information at the start each stream via a `HEADERS` frame ({{headers}}).
+This is meant to be easy to parse for a relay.

+A relay SHOULD prioritize streams ({{prioritization}}) based on the delivery order.
+A relay MAY change the delivery order, in which case it SHOULD update the value on the wire for future hops.

+A relay that reads from a stream and then writes to another stream will suffer from head-of-line blocking.
+Packet loss will cause stream data to be buffered in the QUIC library, awaiting an in order flush, which will increase latency over additional hops.
+To mitigate this, a relay MAY read and write QUIC streams out of order according to flow control limits.
+See section 2.2 in {{QUIC}}.

 ## Congestion Control
 As covered in the motivation section ({{motivation}}), the ability to prioritize or cancel streams is a form of congestion response.